-We have a range of initiatives for current and future Pasifika students
+Griffith offers a range of support initiatives for current and future Pasifika students

 Our Griffith community comprises a number of Pacific Island and Maori members.

 Our initiatives for Pasifika students help demystify university, increase confidence, encourage teamwork and celebrate success.

 An annual affair, the Griffith Pasifika Cultural Graduation sees families, friends and community members come together to celebrate graduates' success.
 Many of the graduates are the first in their family to attend university.
 The acknowledgement of family support is an important Pasifika cultural practice and an opportunity for celebration.
 English is likely to be a second or third language, making graduates’ achievements even more significant.

 Pasifika Cultural Graduation highlights #1

 Each year Student Mentors visit schools to talk to Pasifika and Maori students about going to uni.
 Alberto was once a high school student trying to decide whether to go to uni and now he is talking to other young people and almost ready to graduate.